Robust Non-adaptive Group Testing under Errors in Group Membership Specifications: Debiasing the Robust Lasso

 where $\lambda_1, \lambda_2$ are appropriately chosen regularization parameters.
 This estimator is a robust version of the \textsc{Lasso} regression \cite{Nguyen2013}.
 The robust \textsc{Lasso}, just like the \textsc{Lasso}, will incur a bias due to the $\ell_1$ penalty terms.

-The work in \cite{Javanmard2014} provides a method to mitigate the bias in the \textsc{Lasso} estimate and produces a `debiased' signal estimate whose distribution turns out to be approximately Gaussian with specific observable parameters in the compressive regime (for details, see \cite{Javanmard2014} and Sec.~\ref{subsec:debiased_lasso} below).
-However, the work in \cite{Javanmard2014} does not take into account errors in sensing matrix specification.
-We non-trivially adapt the techniques of \cite{Javanmard2014} to our specific application which considers MMEs in the pooling matrix, and we also develop novel procedures to realize Aims~(\textit{i}) and (\textit{ii}) mentioned above.
+The work in \cite{Javanmard2014,zhang2014confidence,vandegeer2014} provides a method to mitigate the bias in the \textsc{Lasso} estimate and produces a `debiased' signal estimate whose distribution turns out to be approximately Gaussian with specific observable parameters in the compressive regime (for details, see Sec.~\ref{subsec:debiased_lasso} below).
+However, their approach does not take into account errors in sensing matrix specification.
+We non-trivially adapt the technique of \textsc{Lasso} `debiasing' to our specific application which considers bit-flips in the pooling matrix, and we also develop novel procedures to realize Aims~(\textit{i}) and (\textit{ii}) mentioned above.

 We now first review important concepts which are used to develop our method for the specified aims.
 We subsequently develop our method in the rest of this section.
 However, before that, we present error bounds on the estimates $\boldsymbol{\hat{\beta}_{\lambda_1}}$ and $\boldsymbol{\hat{\delta}_{\lambda_2}}$ from \eqref{eq:lasso_delta}, which are non-trivial extensions of results in \cite{Nguyen2013}.
-These bounds will be essential in developing hypothesis tests to achieve Aims (\textit{i}) and (\textit{ii}).
+These bounds will be essential in developing hypothesis tests to achieve Aims (i) and (ii).

-\subsection{Bounds on the Robust Lasso Estimate}
+\subsection{Bounds on the Robust \textsc{Lasso} Estimate}